 Figure 1: Handout Master view

 The Handout Master tab of the Ribbon provides several layout options for the number of slides that you want to print on each handout page.
-These individual slide placeholders cannot be repositioned or resized -- you can however choose from the layout options -- so if you wanted larger slide previews, you would access the Handout Master tab of the Ribbon, locate the Slides Per Page group, and then choose the option called Two (this places two large slides on each handout page).
-Similarly, if you choose the option called Six, you'll end up with six smaller slide previews on each handout page.
+These individual slide placeholders cannot be repositioned or resized.
+You can however choose from the layout options.
+So if you wanted larger slide previews, you would access the Handout Master tab of the Ribbon, locate the Slides Per Page group, and then choose the option Two (this places two large slides on each handout page).
+Similarly, if you choose the option Six, you'll end up with six smaller slide previews on each handout page.

 To access the Handout Master view, you can choose either of these options: